UnderwaterOwlbear/underwaterowlbear.github.io/pages/bb.md

 - Bursting through a door on the first try.
 - Entering a room by picking the a locked door.
-- A thief successfully hides in shadows or moves silently (only the thief has a chance to surprise).

 **Common situations where monsters may surprise players:**